NetLogo/NW-Extension/README.md

 `nw:clustering-coefficient` takes the directedness of links into account.
 A directed link counts as a single link whereas an undirected link counts as two links (one going one-way, one going the other).

 The [global clustering coefficient](http://en.wikipedia.org/wiki/Clustering_coefficient#Global_clustering_coefficient) measures how much nodes tend to cluster together in the network in general.
+It is defined based on the types of triplets in the network.
+A triplet consists of a central node and two of its neighbors.
+If its neighbors are also connected, it's a closed triplet.
+If its neighbors are not connected, it's an open triplet.
+The global clustering coefficient is simply the number of closed triplets in a network divided by the total number of triplets.
+It can be calculated from the local clustering coefficient quite easily with the following code

+    to-report global-clustering-coefficient
+      let closed-triplets sum [ nw:clustering-coefficient * count my-links * (count my-links - 1) ] of turtles
+      let triplets sum [ count my-links * (count my-links - 1) ] of turtles
+      report closed-triplets / triplets
+    end

+Note that the above will only work with the default context, and may need to tweaked if you've set the turtles or links in the network to something other than `turtles` and `links`.

-It is defined simply as the mean of the local clustering coefficients of all nodes in the network, and thus may be calculated with
+The average local clustering coefficient is another popular method for measuring the amount of clustering in the network as a whole.
+It may be calculated with

     mean [ nw:clustering-coefficient ] of turtles